ziqimu/Brain-Stroke-Classification/README.md

 ## Data Description
 I utilize a dataset focused on stroke prediction and risk factors.
 Strokes, a leading cause of morbidity, are classified into ischemic and hemorrhagic types, each with distinct causes and outcomes.
-The dataset we use includes demographic, lifestyle, and medical variables such as age, gender, hypertension, heart disease, BMI, average glucose level, and smoking status.
-By analyzing these factors, we aim to explore patterns and build predictive models for stroke occurrence, thus helping us to understand stroke risk factors better.
+The dataset I use includes demographic, lifestyle, and medical variables such as age, gender, hypertension, heart disease, BMI, average glucose level, and smoking status.
+By analyzing these factors, I aim to explore patterns and build predictive models for stroke occurrence, thus helping us to understand stroke risk factors better.